ttu700/Business-Data-Analyst-Portfolio/README.md

 ![image](https://raw.githubusercontent.com/ttu700/Data-Professional-Breakdown-Dashboard/main/dashboard_gif.gif)
 ## Contact Information

 If you have any questions, please feel free to reach out to me.
-You can contact me via email at [terry.tu700gmail.com](mailto:terry.tu700gmail.com)
+You can contact me via email at [terry.tu700gmail.com](mailto:terry.tu700gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/tuterry/)

 Thank you for visiting my Data Analysis Portfolio!